-How to Check for Fleas and Get a Handle on your Flea Problem
+Be Ready for Spring by Knowing How to Check for Fleas and Prevent a Flea Problem With Your Pet

 Bathe your pet, wash all the bedding, and vacuum all over your house